corda/corda-docs-portal/content/en/platform/corda/4.6/open-source/business-network-membership.md

 title: Managing Business Network membership
 ---

-# Business Network membership management V1.0.1
+# Business Network membership management V1.0

 This Corda platform extension allows you to create and manage business networks - as a node operator, this means you can define and create a logical network based on a set of common CorDapps as well as a shared business context.

 Corda nodes outside of your business network are not aware of its members.
 The network can be split into subgroups or membership lists which allows for further privacy (members of a group only know about those in their group).

 In a business network, there is at least one *authorised member*.
 This member has sufficient permissions to execute management operations over the network and its members.

-## In Version 1.0.1

-Apache Log4j dependency has been upgraded to version 2.16.0.
-This is to prevent exposure to security issues raised with earlier versions of Log4j 2.

 {{< warning >}}